qazi-humayoon/DSA/README.md

 # Data Structures and Algorithms

-This repository contains a collection of implementations and examples of various data structures and algorithms in different programming languages.
+This repository contains a collection of implementations and examples of various data structures and algorithms in python programming language.
 It’s intended to serve as a reference and learning resource for anyone interested in understanding these fundamental concepts in computer science.

 ## Introduction

-This repository is a compilation of commonly used data structures and algorithms, implemented in multiple programming languages.
+This repository is a compilation of commonly used data structures and algorithms, implemented in python programming language.
 The purpose is to provide clear, well-commented code for educational and reference purposes.
 Whether you’re a beginner or an experienced developer, this repository can serve as a helpful resource for understanding and implementing these foundational concepts.

 ## GitClone
 ```